RahamatAbdulsalam19/Data-Cleaning-in-SQL-Export-and-Visualization-in-Excel-and-Python/README.md

 - Calculate the total sales amount from Orders and OrderDetails tables for the year 2005.

 ### 4. Find the highest-paying customer
-- Query the Payments table to identify the customer with the highest total payments.
+- Use the Orders and OrderDetails tables to identify the customer with the highest total payments.

 ### 5. Export all the products bought by the customer to a CSV (product name, amount)
 - Use SQL to find all products bought by a specific customer, and then export the results to a CSV file.